DHarris-Git/Space-Poker-game/README.md

-# Space-Themed Poker Game (C#)
+# Space-Themed Poker Game (C++)

-A custom-built poker-style game with a space exploration theme, developed in C# using Visual Studio.
+A custom-built poker-style game with a space exploration theme, developed in C++ using Visual Studio.

 ## Features
 - Standard gameplay mode